 - All family members, including any other household pets, SHOULD be present during the home visit and when meeting a prospective "adoptee" Cocker Spaniel to be sure of a good match.
 No animal shall be adopted to an individual without approval of all adults at the residence.

 - Adopters must place personal ID on the animal as soon as possible.

-- The Adopter must agree to properly maintain the health of the dog by placing him/her on an annual vaccination schedule under the direction of a veterinarian.
+- The Adopter must agree to properly maintain the health of the dog by placing him/her on a regular vaccination schedule as recommended by their veterinarian.
 The adopter must agree to have the dog tested annually for heartworm, and he/she will receive heartworm preventative by prescription from a veterinarian.
 Texas has one of the highest incidence rates for heartworm in the country.
 As such, CSR strongly recommends that adopters consult with their veterinarian and place the dog on year-round heartworm preventative.